Basings History, Family Crest & Coats of Arms

 Early Origins of the Basings family

-Hampshire at Basing or Old Basing as it is sometimes known.
+The surname Basings was first found in Hampshire at Basing or Old Basing as it is sometimes known.
 This village and parish is in the union and hundred of Basingstoke.
 The first listing of this Saxon place name was found in 871 when it was listed as Basengum.
-An Anglo-Saxon tribe was known as the Basingas and some believe that is is the true source of the village name as literally the place name means "settlement of the followers of a man called Basa."
-CITATION[CLOSE]
+An Anglo-Saxon tribe was known as the Basingas and some believe that is the true source of the village name as literally the place name means "settlement of the followers of a man called Basa."

-Another 285 words (20 lines of text) covering the years 1214, 1306, 1510, 1600 and 1558 are included under the topic Early Basings History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Basings research.
+Another 143 words (10 lines of text) covering the years 1214, 1306, 1510, 1600 and 1558 are included under the topic Early Basings History in all our PDF Extended History products and printed products wherever possible.

 Basings Spelling Variations